Xiaohan5349/approw-docs-v1/docs/en/reference/sdk-for-node/management/PoliciesManagementClient.md

 PoliciesManagementClient().delete(code)

 > Delete a policy.
-System built-in policies are maintained by Approw official.
+System built-in policies are maintained by {{$localeConfig.brandName}}  official.
 They can not be updated or deleted.

 #### Parameter